Honghung123/learn-react/README.md

     => If your component needs to store some value, but it doesn’t impact the rendering logic, choose refs.
 - To get a ref to a node, you must  pass your ref as the ref attribute to the JSX tag for which you want to get the DOM node:  `const myRef = useRef(null); <div ref={myRef}>`
     +  Initially, **myRef.current** will be null.
 When React creates a DOM node for this <div>, React will put a reference to this node into **myRef.current**

+- `memo` is a HOC(High Order Component) used to avoid re-render a child component if it not depend on its parent(like props, state,...) when is parent re-render.
+It will watch and decide to whether that child component should be re-rendered or not base on state or props it receives.
+- `useCallback` when you don't want the child component to be re-rendered when it uses `memo` and callback from parent component
+- `useMemo` when you don't want the function should be rerender when tbe component contains it is re-rendered

+- `useReducer` : Components with many state updates spread across many event handlers can get overwhelming.
+For these cases, you can consolidate all the state update logic outside your component in a single function, called a reducer.
+    + Step 1: Move from setting state to dispatching actions: event handlers like adding, updating, deleting,...
+    + Step 2: Write a reducer function: **function yourReducer(state, action) { // return next state for React to set by using condition statement }**
+    + Step 3: Use the reducer from your component:
+        `import { useReducer } from 'react';`
+        `const [tasks, dispatch] = useReducer(tasksReducer, initialTasks);`

+- `forwardRef` is used to expose a custom ref handle to the parent component.
+Example:
+    + `function MyInput(props, ref) { return <input {...props} ref={ref} />; }); export default forwardRef(MyInput)`
+    + `<MyInput ref={customRef} />`
+- Using CSS in React JS
+    + Use inline css: `<span className={{ padding: "0 1rem"}}>`

 ## Install tailwind css
 - In the terminal, run this command to install these dependencies: